ait-energy/ariadne-json-route-format/README.md

 # Ariadne JSON Route Format
-This repository holds the JSON exchange format for intermodal routes developed by the business unit Dynamic Transportation Systems of the [AIT Austrian Institute of Technology](http://dts.ait.ac.at).
+This repository holds the JSON exchange format for intermodal routes developed by the [AIT Austrian Institute of Technology](https://www.ait.ac.at/en/about-the-ait/center/center-for-mobility-systems).
 It is the default format used by the AIT routing framework Ariadne.

 It specifies the format of a routing request as well as the format of the returned route(s).
 A route does not only consist of the geometry but also optional information such as detailed specification of the used mode of transports or navigation instructions.
 Geometries are represented in the [GeoJSON](http://geojson.org) format as specified in RFC 7946.